Design Freemium

 • Template library: 2M+ free templates for social media, presentations, documents, videos, print and more — filterable by format, industry and style.

-• Drag-and-drop editor: Place elements with your mouse, edit text, adjust colors, upload your own images — works intuitively without any learning curve.
+• Drag-and-drop editor: Place elements, edit text, adjust colors, upload images — no learning curve required.

-• Magic Studio (AI, Pro): Automatically remove backgrounds, generate text with AI, create images from prompts and auto-resize layouts.
+• Magic Studio (AI, Pro): Remove backgrounds, generate text with AI, create images from prompts and auto-resize layouts.

 • Content scheduler: Plan and publish designs directly to social media channels from within Canva (Pro).